 Fort Laramie National Historic Site

-At noon, a 38 gun salute will be presented at the flag pole.The salute will include the firing of the park's 12-pound Mountain Howitzer, to commemorate the 100 year anniversary of the founding of the National Park Service.
+At noon, a 100-gun salute will be presented at the flagpole, including the firing of the park's 12-pound Mountain Howitzer, to commemorate the 100 year anniversary of the founding of the National Park Service.

 The Trotters equestrian drill team will perform at 1:30 PM.
 Once again, the sights and sounds of 19th century horse-mounted drill will be seen and heard on the historic parade ground.

 At 2:00 PM, several special presentation will be given related to Fort Laramie's "homestead" period and the push by local residents to have the "Old Fort" preserved by including it in the National Park System.
 Well- known author, Doug McChristian will headline this portion of the program, along with former Eastern Wyoming College history professor, Don Hodgson, and local historian, Robert Melonuk.
 Early residents of the area and those with family ties to the Fort are encouraged to attend and share their memories of this period of the park's history.

 Kids ages 7-12 are invited to gather on the parade ground at 4:30 PM for "Junior Soldier Drill," where they will be schooled in marching and drill just as the soldiers of Fort Laramie were 150 years ago.

 The day will end with a "final bang" as park staff recreates an 1876 period retreat parade and cannon firing for the lowering of our national colors at 5:15 PM.

 Throughout the day, park visitors can visit a variety of living history stations, including the Post Trader's Store, laundress area, and 1876 bakery.
 Free samples of army bread will be given out in the bakery.